PhilterPaper/Text-KnuthPlass/README.md

 Around 2009, Bram Stein wrote a Javascript implementation of the Knuth-Plass paragraph fitting algorithm named `typeset` (not to be confused with the language `typescript`, nor the publishing system `Typeset`).
-It may be found on GitHub in `bramstein/typeset`, and does not appear to be maintained (last update 2017).
+It may be found on GitHub in `bramstein/typeset`, and appears to be sporadically maintained.
 In 2011, Simon Cozens ported `typeset` to Perl, and called it `Text::KnuthPlass`, maintaining it for only a short time.
 In 2020, Phil Perry took over maintenance of this package.